-\$0.8 million as compared to \$0.9 million and by 26% to \$3.6 million as compared to \$4.9 million, respectively, for the same periods in the prior year.
-The decrease in accretion expense for the year ended December 31, 2022 was largely due to the impact of certain non-recurring costs incurred in the third quarter of 2022 being less than the impact of completed refinancing transactions in the second and third quarters of 2021, which resulted in changes to the carrying values of indebtedness.

-Income tax expense/recovery for the three month period and year ended December 31, 2022 was an expense of \$0.5 million as compared to a nominal recovery and a recovery of \$1.5 million as compared to a recovery of \$1.0 million, respectively, for the same periods in the prior year.
+- Accretion expense for the three month period and year ended December 31, 2023 decreased by 36% to \$0.5 million as compared to \$0.8 million and by 34% to \$2.4 million as compared to \$3.6 million, respectively, for the same periods in the prior year.
+The decrease in accretion expense was largely due to the changes to the carrying values of indebtedness as a result of a partial conversion of the Convertible Debentures in November 2023 and 2022 and non-recurring costs incurred in the third quarter of 2022. - Loss on financial liability extinguishment for the three month period and year ended December 31, 2023 was \$1.3 million as compared to nil for the same periods in the prior year, primarily due to the refinancing of the Company's borrowings completed during the fourth quarter of 2023. - Income tax expense/recovery for the three month period and year ended December 31, 2023 was a recovery of \$0.2 million as compared to an expense of \$0.5 million and a recovery of \$4.2 million as compared to a recovery of \$1.5 million, respectively, for the same periods in the prior year.
+Income tax recovery for the three month period ended December 31, 2023 and years ended December 31, 2023 and 2022 was primarily related to the recognition of previously unrecognized deferred tax assets, including the recognition of deferred tax assets related to tax losses incurred during 2023 and 2022.
+In addition, the income tax recovery for the year ended December 31, 2022 was also due to the recognition of deferred tax assets as a result of the impairment of goodwill and intangible assets.
 Income tax expense for the three month period ended December 31, 2022 was primarily related to the impact of deferred tax assets that were derecognized during the three month period ended December 31, 2022.
-Income tax recovery for the years ended December 31, 2022 and 2021, related to the recognition of previously unrecognized deferred tax assets.
-In addition, the income tax recovery for the year ended December 31, 2022 was also due to the recognition of deferred tax assets as a result of the impairment of goodwill and intangible assets.